Forward Modeling of Double Neutron Stars: Insights from Highly-Offset Short Gamma-Ray Bursts: Host Galaxy Stellar Population Properties

-We perform fits with redshifts fixed to those of the GRBs (Table~\ref{table}) and set dust extinction $A_\mathrm{V}=0$~mag, as expected for elliptical galaxies.
-The maximum possible ages of the galaxies are determined by the age of the Universe at the respective redshifts of the sGRBs (GRB\,070809: $8.87~\mathrm{Gyr}$ and GRB\,090515: $9.40~\mathrm{Gyr}$).
-We include a prescription for the star formation history (SFH), parameterized by a delayed-$\tau$ function: $\textrm{SFH}=t\exp({-t/\tau})$.
-We test a range of metallicities, $0.1$--$1~{Z}_\odot$, leaving mass, stellar population age, and $\tau$ as free parameters.
-For both GRBs, the inferred galactic mass varies by $\lesssim$\,2\% across this metallicity range.
-On the other hand, metallicity is strongly degenerate with the stellar population age and causes the inferred age to increase with decreasing metallicity; at $0.1 {Z}_\odot$, the recovered distribution on the stellar age pushes to extreme values and rails strongly against the age-of-Universe prior bound.
-As we discuss in Section~\ref{subsec:progenitor_constraints}, younger stellar ages (and therefore higher metallicities) yield more conservative constraints on DNS progenitor properties.
-For constructing our galactic hosts, we therefore fix the metallicities to ${Z}_\odot$, as these runs show the best-behaved convergence and represent conservative constraints.
+We test a range of metallicities, $0.1$--$1 \mathrm{Z}_\odot$, leaving mass, stellar population age, and $\tau$ as free parameters.
+For both \acp{GRB}, the inferred galactic mass varies by $\lesssim 2\%$ across this metallicity range.
+On the other hand, metallicity is strongly degenerate with the stellar population age and causes the inferred age to increase with decreasing metallicity; at $0.1 \mathrm{Z}_\odot$, the recovered distribution on the stellar age pushes to extreme values and rails strongly against the age-of-Universe prior bound.
+However, we can quantify the quality of parameter fits at various metallicities by comparing their fully marginalized likelihoods (evidence).
+We find a strong preference for near-solar metallicities in both host galaxies; comparing to runs fixed at $\mathrm{Z}_\odot$ and $0.1 \mathrm{Z}_\odot$, we find log evidence ratios (log odds for different metallicities if they are considered equally likely a priori) of ${\ln[P(\mathrm{Z}_\odot)/P(0.1 \mathrm{Z}_\odot)]} = 228$ and $324$ for GRB~070809 and GRB~090515, respectively.
+As we discuss in Section~\ref{subsec:progenitor_constraints}, younger stellar ages (and therefore higher metallicities) also yield more conservative constraints on \ac{DNS} progenitor properties.
+For constructing our galactic hosts, we therefore fix the metallicities to $\mathrm{Z}_\odot$, as these runs best describe the observations and represent conservative constraints.
 Table~\ref{table} presents a summary of inferred properties from this work and the literature used in constructing our galaxy models.

-\section{Modeling GRB Progenitors}
+\section{Modeling \ac{GRB} Progenitors}